How to Evaluate a Business Before You Buy It

 Most owners I meet have negotiated thousands of times in their careers — vendor contracts, lease renewals, customer pricing.
 They walk into the sale of their business assuming it’s the same skill set.
 It isn’t.

-In our experience at Indiana Equity Brokers, the sellers who net the highest prices share one thing in common: they let someone else carry the negotiation.
+The sellers who net the highest prices in Indiana share one thing in common: they let someone else carry the negotiation.
 Not because they couldn’t do it — but because they understood the structural disadvantage of negotiating the sale of something they personally built.

 Done right, the broker is the firewall.
 Buyers ask the broker.
 The broker asks the seller in private.
 The seller responds calmly without the buyer watching their face.
 That alone preserves negotiating room that direct seller-to-buyer conversation burns through in minutes.